Xavier577/blog-articles/cl89b3u1l03x5v6nv8q9b0qb0.md

-## Using absolute paths with typescript.
+## Using absolute paths in typescript.

 # Intro